openvinotoolkit/openvino/docs/OV_Runtime_UG/protecting_model_guide.md

 One possible solution is to use cryptography to protect models as they are deployed and stored on edge devices.
-Model encryption, decryption and authentication are not provided by OpenVINO&trade; but can be implemented with third-party tools (like OpenSSL\*).
+Model encryption, decryption and authentication are not provided by OpenVINO but can be implemented with third-party tools (like OpenSSL\*).
 While implementing encryption, ensure that latest versions of tools is used and follow cryptography best practices.